thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 Debugging CSI Input to AD-GMSL522-SL Board
 ------------------------------------------

-If the SERDES and Sensor are properly programmed, and CSI data is going to the Jetson, you can use the following technique to attempt to debug.
+If the SERDES and sensor are properly programmed, and CSI data is going to the Jetson, you can use the following technique to attempt to debug.
 To see the low-level details of the MIPI interface to the Jetson, we must enable tracing.
 Follow these steps to see the trace details:

 #.
 Enable tracing.
 This step must be done as a ‘super user’.
 Even creating the
-   file must be done as a super user.
+   file must be done as a ‘super user’.

    - Become a super user